 Perhaps we should say such a range of flavours.
 And aromas – which, with the looser head, have more opportunity to emerge and waft delightfully into the nasal passages!

 There’s now more beer bought in the off trade than the on trade.
 We all know the reasons why.
-There’s a significant disparity in price between supermarket and pub.
+There’s a significant disparity in price between supermarkets and pubs.
 Homes are more comfortable than they used to be.
 There’s the pull of home entertainment (an explosion of TV channels, gaming, etc).
 Online deliveries make everything easy.
 The pandemic got people into the habit.
 And so on.

-Cask beer is served in containers that are re-used for decades.
+Cask beer is served in containers that have been reused for decades.
 Re-used, not recycled.

-Home drinking means cans and bottles which can be recycled, but, sadly, once emptied, only a small proportion ever make the recycling bin.
-The mining of silica sand and bauxite is those small pack containers creates huge carbon footprint and causes damage to the environment.
+Home drinking means cans and bottles, which can be recycled, but sadly, once emptied, only a small proportion ever make the recycling bin.
+Mining silica sand and bauxite in those small pack containers creates a huge carbon footprint and damages the environment.

-So for consumers increasingly conscious of the Earth’s finite resources – and keen to support sustainable consumption, cask beer makes for a great choice.
+So, for consumers who are increasingly conscious of the Earth’s finite resources and keen to support sustainable consumption, cask beer is a great choice.
 Breweries could maybe do more to promote this…?

 An astute observer once said that if cask ale were Italian, British consumers would be all over it.
 It’s certainly true that it has all the attributes that make Italian cuisine so appealing, being flavourful, approachable and with deep roots in the culture of its native land.

-It’s the embodiment of British pragmatism, and there’s plenty to be said for that, especially when it tastes so good.
+It embodies British pragmatism, and plenty can be said for that, especially when it tastes so good.

 British brewers have plenty of geographical advantages – not least easy access to the best malt in the world!